jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/object-and-pytype-java.rst

     <type 'java.io.Serializable'>, <type 'java.lang.Object'>,
     <type 'object'>)

-It surely cannot differ much from this in Jython 3.
+The MRO might differ somewhat in Jython 3.

 It seems obvious that each Java class we encounter should have a type object we could import by that name.